urbanadventurer/Android-PIN-Bruteforce/README.md

 `pinlist.txt` is an optimised list of all possible 4 digit PINs, sorted by order of likelihood. pinlist.txt is from https://github.com/mandatoryprogrammer/droidbrute

-This list originally comes from Justin Engler & Paul Vines from Senior Security Engineer, iSEC Partners and was used in their Defcon talk, [Electromechanical PIN Cracking with Robotic Reconfigurable Button Basher (and C3BO).](https://www.defcon.org/html/defcon-21/dc-21-speakers.html#Engler)
+This list is used with permission from Justin Engler & Paul Vines from Senior Security Engineer, iSEC Partners, and was used in their Defcon talk, [Electromechanical PIN Cracking with Robotic Reconfigurable Button Basher (and C3BO).](https://www.defcon.org/html/defcon-21/dc-21-speakers.html#Engler)

 ### Bruteforce